Common Nail Plate Conditions: Signs, Causes and When to Seek Help

 Crumbling Nails

 Crumbling nails feel brittle and break easily.
 They may result from frequent hand washing, chemical exposure, or fungal infections.
-The prevalence of crumbling nails can be as high as 20% in adults.

 Keep your nails moisturized, and adopt a gentle nail care routine.
 Use protective gloves for household chores to reduce crumbling.